Top 35 Companies of the UK100 Index (FTSE 100) by Market Cap

 National Grid is a British electricity and gas utility company with a subsidiary in the North-Eastern United States.
 In the US, they serve the energy needs of more than 20 million people in New York, Rhode Island, and Massachusetts.
 In the UK, it operates the National Grid, a high-voltage electric power transmission network that connects major power stations.

-Compass Group is the world’s largest contract food-service company.
-They operate in 45 countries and serve over 5.5 billion meals per year.
-Some of their clients include Google, Coca-Cola, Intel, Boeing, Microsoft, HSBC, Nike, and many more huge corporations.
+Compass Group is one of the world’s largest contract food-service company.
+They operate in 30 countries and serve over 5.5 billion meals per year.
+Compass Group has provided services to clients such as Google, Coca-Cola, Intel, Boeing, Microsoft, HSBC, Nike, and many more huge corporations.

 Anglo American is the world’s largest producer of platinum and has operations on all five continents.
 The company is also a significant producer of diamonds, copper, nickel, iron ore, and coal.
 It was established in Johannesburg, South Africa, and is also based in London, UK.